Aref-Akminasi/Aref-Akminasi/README.md

 ## Hi 👋, I'm Aref Akminasi
-I'm a committed front-end developer based in The Hague, Netherlands.
-At 23, I got my bachelor's in Communication & Multi-media Design from The Hague University.
-I love learning, collaborating, and my strong planning skills are often acknowledged at work 📝.
-Apart from coding, I enjoy photography 📷, gym workouts 🏋️‍♀️, and reading 📖.
+Committed to Front-end development and exceptional user experiences, I'm a Communication & Multi-media Design graduate based in The Hague, Netherlands.
   <!-- - 👀 I’m interested in ... -->
   <!-- - 🌱 I’m currently learning ... -->
   <!--💞️ I’m looking to collaborate on ... -->